0330 822 0505

 • Restrictive covenants that make it more difficult to carry out repairs, renovations, or remove certain characteristics

-• High maintenance costs and the need for specialist traders i.e thatchers, which they will want to be confident buyers can afford
+• High maintenance costs and the need for specialist traders, e.g. thatchers, which they will want to be confident buyers can afford

-Many lenders will consider non-standard construction and niche properties, such as listed buildings, to be a high-risk investment, as they’re typically more difficult to resell than a standard construction and modern properties.
+Many lenders will consider non-standard construction and niche properties, such as listed buildings, to be high-risk investments, as they’re typically more difficult to resell than standard construction and modern properties.

 What types of listed buildings are there?

-The three categories of listed building in England and Wales are explained below:
+The three categories of listed buildings in England and Wales are explained below:

 Grade I Places of exceptional national and historic interest, such as castles Makes up around 2.5% of all listed properties

-Grade II* Buildings with significant historic or architectural interest that reaches beyond local relevance This type of property makes up about 5.5% of all listed properties
+Grade II* Buildings with significant historic or architectural interest that reach beyond local relevance This type of property makes up about 5.5% of all listed properties

 Grade II Any building with special historic or architectural interest and deemed necessary to preserve The vast majority of listed properties (over 90%) fall into this category